eqbal/crystal_coin/README.md

 ### Design our Blockchain

-We’ll start by first defining what our blocks will look like.
 Each block is stored with a `timestamp` and, optionally, an `index`.
 In `CrystalCoin`, we’re going to store both.
 And to help ensure integrity throughout the blockchain, each block will have a self identifying _hash_.
 Like Bitcoin, each block’s hash will be a cryptographic hash of the block’s (`index`, `timestamp`, `data`, and the hash of the previous block’s hash `previous_hash`).
 The data can be anything you want for now.

 ```ruby
 module CrystalCoin